livecoding-recipes/livecoding-recipes.github.io/_posts/2022-07-07-implementing-a-midi-tracker-in-kotlin.md

 3. Discover interactivity possibilities with Kotlin Scripting.

 ### Built-in Java MIDI support
 Recently I discovered that the standard JVM library contains a feature-rich implementation of the MIDI protocol.
-We can grab any MIDI file from the web, and play it using the JVM with the following piece of code:
+We can grab [a MIDI file from the web](https://freemidi.org/download3-14493-giorgio-by-moroder-daft-punk), and play it using the JVM with the following piece of code:

 {% highlight kotlin %}
 import javax.sound.midi.MidiSystem